 Relieving the darkness of ignorance, the suffering of illness, and the scourge of injustice have always gone hand in hand with the proclamation of the gospel, because the full kingdom gospel, incarnated by King Jesus and embodied by his kingdom ambassadors, has always been about the restoration of everything wrong and the healing of everything broken.
 This gospel story has driven and shaped the people of God through the entire history of the church.
 The history of God’s people is full of men and women living out this gospel agenda with radical dedication.
 Think of William Wilberforce, whose lifelong war against the injustice of slavery culminated in the abolishment of the slave trade in the British empire.
 Missionaries to India like William Carey who helped to abolish the evil practice of widow burning.
 Saint Patrick, whose disciples founded schools throughout Ireland that lifted the island out of pagan darkness and stewarded the intellectual wealth of classical antiquity through the tumultuous decline and fall of Rome.
 George Mueller, who established a network of orphanages throughout England.
 William Booth, whose Salvation Army brought revival to Britain and became one of the largest distributors of humanitarian aid in history.
 Mother Theresa, who gave her life to lift the “untouchable” caste of India back to the image-bearing dignity which God had bestowed on them.
 On and on the list goes, a “great cloud of witnesses” to the awesome heritage with which we, citizens of the kingdom in the twenty-first century, have been entrusted.

-Today, the work of restoration continues with kingdom aid agencies like Compassion and World Vision and Samaritan’s Purse.
+Today, the work of restoration continues with kingdom aid agencies like Compassion and World Relief and Samaritan’s Purse.
 Around the world, wherever the cursed world thrashes against its chains with disaster and tragedy, it is often Christians who are first on the ground and last to leave.
 Church-run ministries like soup kitchens, homeless shelters, and crisis pregnancy centers form the front lines in the kingdom’s expanding war against the darkness, defending the dignity of people made in the image of God against the bloodthirsty hatred of the enemy.
 All the missions of mercy which the church advances, including the message of salvation itself, are acts of war against Satan’s empire.
 Every orphan adopted into a new family, every unborn child rescued from the abortionist’s knife, every bowl of soup given to a hungry man, every marriage rescued from irreconcilable differences, every free healthcare clinic serving disadvantaged communities, every evangelistic conversation sharing the good news of Jesus, are micro-aggressions against this present darkness.
 They are part of the great reversal turning everything right-ways up again.

 Some aspects of this mission intersect in complicated ways with the political sphere—health care, justice reform, the pro-life cause, etc. Christians often disagree on methods in these areas, but the mission should be clear.
 Wherever suffering and ignorance and darkness and sin is present, the church is called to bring healing and education and light and mercy.
 Your commission, as an ambassador of reconciliation and a citizen of the coming kingdom, is to extend the blessing and fruitfulness of the God-Man’s reign wherever the curse is found.